-The Supervisor can also publish warnings/statements indicating that a credit institution has failed to comply with the Supervisor's requests to meet the requirements of the Belgian Covered Bonds Legislation within a specified grace period.
-In addition, as part of its general supervisory function under the Banking Law, the Supervisor can - after hearing or inviting the issuing credit institution for a hearing - impose a fine of maximum Euro 2,500,000 per breach or Euro 50,000 per day of non-compliance.
+The Supervisor can also publish warnings to indicate that a credit institution has failed to comply with the Supervisor's requests to meet the requirements of the Belgian Covered Bonds Legislation within a specified grace period.
+In addition, as part of its general supervisory function under the Banking Law, the Supervisor can - after hearing or inviting the issuing credit institution for a hearing - impose a fine of maximum EUR 2,500,000 per breach or EUR 50,000 per day of non-compliance.

 The Supervisor has the power to impose administrative penalties on issuing credit institutions.
-Such administrative penalties may range from Euro 2,500 to Euro 2,500,000.
+Such administrative penalties may range from EUR 2,500 to EUR 2,500,000.